Where to stay

 There are also many islands on Lake Baikal.
 Out of them, by far the most popular is the island of Olkhon, a big island with several villages.

-If you are looking for accomodation near Lake Baikal there are a few options – Please follow the link bellow to find the best deal:
+If you are looking for accomodation near Lake Baikal there are a few options – You can follow our Baikal hotels – best deals page to choose one of the latest offers or use the search box:

 Lake Baikal – Local lifestyle